Nigeria gas explosion kills at least 15

-LAGOS (AFP) - A gas explosion in Nigeria's commercial capital Lagos on Sunday (March 15) killed at least 15 people, injured many more and destroyed around 50 buildings, emergency services said.
+LAGOS • A gas explosion in Nigeria's commercial capital Lagos has killed at least 15 people, injured many more and destroyed around 50 buildings.

-"15 bodies have been recovered now.
-So many people have been injured," national emergency services spokesman Ibrahim Farinloye told AFP, adding that around 50 buildings were also destroyed in the explosion which was followed by a fire.
+"Fifteen bodies have been recovered now.
+So many people have been injured," national emergency services spokesman Ibrahim Farinloye told Agence France-Presse, adding that around 50 buildings were also destroyed in the explosion which was followed by a fire.

-The blast happened at around 8am (0700 GMT) destroyed around 50 buildings in the residential district of Abule Ado.
+The blast, which happened at around 8am local time, destroyed around 50 buildings in the residential district of Abule Ado.

 "The impact of the explosion was so huge that it led to the collapse of nearby houses and damage to an NNPC pipeline," the company added.

-"We are recovering dead bodies as we speak and putting them in bags," said local Red Cross official Adebola Kolawale.
+"We are recovering dead bodies as we speak and putting them in bags," said local Red Cross official Adebola Kolawale yesterday.

 "We have a school here and it's a residential area.
 And we have a trade fair here as well."

 Among those inspecting the damage was Lagos resident Abibola Ayo.
-He said that although he lives three kilometres away, the blast was so strong he felt it in his home.
+He said that although he lives 3km away, the blast was so strong he felt it in his home.

 In front of a crowd of onlookers, rescue workers sought to remove rubble from a girls boarding school which has more than 250 pupils.